Date of birth

 During his time in Scotland, Woods earned a promotion winners’ medal with Dunfermline after helping the East End Park side to the Scottish Division One title.

 In June 2011, the defender was signed by then League One outfit Huddersfield Town on a free transfer.

 Woods made his debut for the Yorkshire side in a 1-1 home draw against Bury, but it was not until 2014 that the defender scored his first goal for the Club in a 2-1 loss against Bournemouth.

-During his time at the Galpharm Stadium, Woods played under current North End boss Simon Grayson and won promotion with the Terriers to the Championship via the Play-Offs in 2012.
+During his time at the Galpharm Stadium, Woods played under former North End boss Simon Grayson and won promotion with the Terriers to the Championship via the Play-Offs in 2012.